Scarlet-shouldered parrotlet

 The scarlet-shouldered parrotlet (Touit huetii), also known as the red-winged parrotlet or Huet's parrotlet, is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is found in Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru, and Venezuela, possibly in Suriname, and as a vagrant to Trinidad and Tobago.

 Taxonomy and systematics

-The scarlet-shouldered parrrotlet is monotypic.
+The scarlet-shouldered parrotlet is monotypic.

 Description

 The scarlet-shouldered parrotlet is 15 to 16 cm long and weighs 58 to 62 g.
 Its body is mostly green, darker above than below.
 The front of its face is dark with a white eye ring and its crown and nape olive-brown.
 Its upper wing coverts are dark blue, its primaries black, and its carpal bar, underwing coverts, and axillaries red.
 The male's tail has green central feathers and red outer ones with black tips; females' tails are all greenish yellow with black tips.
 Both sexes' under tail coverts are yellow.
 Immature birds are like adult females but with a green face.